jmkjaer/MpCsvAccounting/README.md

 ## Prerequisites

-MpCsvAccounting is written in [Python 3](https://www.python.org/downloads/) and requires that it is installed on the system.
+The script is written in [Python 3](https://www.python.org/downloads/) and requires that it is installed on the system.

 ## Installation